Thrush-Lang/thrushc/README.md

 # The Thrush Compiler

-This compiler compile target to **LLVM IR** and coming soon to another Backend Tools Infraestructures; This compile for native **Optimized Machine Code** with object files or executable.
+This compiler compile target to **LLVM IR** and coming soon to another Backend Tools Infraestructures; This compile for native **Optimized Machine Code** with object files or executables.